cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

     V' = 25
     ```

-3. During vesting period 2, 5 coins are transferred and 5 coins are delegated
+3. During lockup period 2, 5 coins are transferred and 5 coins are delegated

     ```text
     DV = 5